 The Importance of MHRA Approved Storage

 Storing pharmaceuticals and medical supplies is a serious business, requiring significant expertise to ensure that these vital items remain in perfect condition – even when they’re not on the road to their ultimate destination.
+If there is space within your existing facility, you may wish to check out this range of equipment and see if there’s a solution there that could work for you.
+If you don’t have space, however, you may need to look to a third-party storage facility.

 There are a number of areas to consider when making your choice, and thankfully the MHRA has helped make it simple by signing off only on storage solutions which fit their exacting criteria.